Search

 Instead, you can file a claim with your own insurance policy to get your vehicle fixed faster.
 You will pay your deductible if you choose to go through your own insurance company.
 Your insurance company will then seek reimbursement from the other driver’s insurance company.
 If the process is successful, you may receive a refund for all or part of your deductible, depending on the circumstances of the accident.

-Hit-And-Run accidents
+Hit-and-run accidents

 If you’re looking to save money on your car insurance premium, raising your deductible can help.
 A higher deductible may lower your car insurance premium.
 This is because you’re responsible for paying more in the event of a claim.

-If you have questions about deductibles, give us a call.
+Still need help figuring out what deductible is right for you?
+Give us a call.
 One of our insurance experts will be happy to guide you through your coverage options.
 If you’re looking for even more ways to save, we can help you with that, too!